-that implement a simple LoRa communication between the two modules.
-Open the sketches with Arduino IDE, compile and upload on the two arduino modules, respectively.
+Now you can compile and upload the client and server sketches on the two arduino modules, respectively.
 On the serial interfaces, you should obtain similar results as in Fig. 2 and Fig. 3.
-The client sends periodically a short message and towards the server.
+The client sends periodically a short message towards the server.
 The server outputs the RSSI (received power in dBm) for each received message.

-http://wiki.lahoud.fr/ Printed on 2025/07/05 08:35
+http://wiki.lahoud.fr/ Printed on 2025/07/07 08:48